 While many local community teams have regular meetings and their own Ubuntu events, there have been several larger-scale Ubuntu user conferences to date, and several more are currently being planned.
 These conferences fall into two major classes.
 The first class is a set of laid-back, lightly organized, day-long "unconferences" called Ubucons (short for Ubuntu Conferences).
 Ubucons have been held many times, the first two at Google headquarters, in Mountain View and in New York City, and others are designed to coincide with the much larger Linux World conferences that many other Ubuntu users attend.
 The unconference format means that much of the schedule is left up in the air until the morning of the meeting and that many of the attendees are encouraged to come prepared with their own demonstrations, talks, and workshops and with a list of things they would like to learn.
 Attended by a group of about a hundred users and a handful of developers, Ubucons have provided a simple way for users to connect with each other.
-Additionally, Ubucons have, to date, also provided space for "installfests" where users can bring computers and have

-Ubuntu installed on their machines by other Ubuntu users, developers, and aficionados.
+Additionally, Ubucons have, to date, also provided space for "installfests" where users can bring computers and have Ubuntu installed on their machines by other Ubuntu users, developers, and aficionados.

 Any active group of Ubuntu users can plan a Ubucon, and Ubucons have taken place in a variety of locations around the world.
-For example, Atlanta Linux Fest 2009 was accompanied by an Ubucon in conjunction with the main event to test the process of piggybacking.
-It worked so well that in 2010, several others have permitted an Ubucon to be organized as a smaller part of their larger event.
+For example, Ubucon's now take place in conjunction with such events as the Southern California Linux Expo, Ohio Linux Fest, Southeast Linux Fest, and others.
+This piggybacking onto the larger events worked so well that in 2010, several others have permitted an Ubucon to be organized as a smaller part of their larger event.
 These are becoming more popular because Ubuntu users are already attending the larger events, LoCo teams can afford to organize the Ubucons because the venue costs are quite low and can usually be covered by only one sponsor, they are free events, and popular Ubuntu speakers often are already attending the larger event and are willing and happy to add some participation in the Ubucon to their schedule.